davidjonas/InfiniteXKCDGallery/README.md

 ## Why?

 This project was made as an example for something I needed.
 And it is just what it is supposed to be.
 It took me about an hour and a half to make including 3D modeling a bunch of things that I discarded in the end.
 So why not share it?
-If you are looking for an example of how to call API's from Unity or load textures from online sources then go ahead and have a look at the code.
+If you are looking for an example of how to call simple public API's from Unity or load textures from online sources then go ahead and have a look at the code.
 It's simple and small.
 And public domain, do whatever you want with it.

 ## XKCD